 My favorite real-life and virtual view from this historic site is looking back over your shoulder as you climb up.
 Can you find Mars Hill?
 Step carefully on the uneven paths, especially as you near the East Facade of the Parthenon.
 And take a deep breath as you gaze out over Athens from the Parthenon Through Time spot (near the West Facade).

 But I must confess that I found the Acropolis virtual tour a bit frustrating to navigate.
 Instead of finding a “next” button, I kept going back to the map.
-But, the detailed descriptions and zooming function make it very worthwhile to check out this top tourist destination.
+But, the detailed descriptions and zooming function still make it fun, and one of the best virtual tours of historic sites you should check out.

-11. Holy Land Historic Sites Virtual Tour (Israel)
+11. Holy Land Historic Sites Virtual Tour (Israel/Palestine)

-The Holy Land virtual tour takes you through a long list of 45 historical sites.
+The Holy Land virtual tour takes you through a long list of 45 amazing historic sites.
 With so many famous places, I found it a little overwhelming.
-To pick and choose where you want to go, click on the images in the top left.
+But if you know where you want to go, choose from the drop-down menu (top center) or images (top left).

-The Holy Land virtual tour of these incredible historic sites is SO insightful.
+The Holy Land virtual tour of historic sites is SO insightful.
 Bright, colorful churches.
-Lovely architecture and the Dead Sea.
+Lovely architecture.
+Vivid colors of the River Jordan.
 I was surprised by how tall the wailing wall is.
-And the color of the River Jordan.
 You can almost imagine walking those sandy stone paths and running your hand along the stone walls.
+And feeling the Dead Sea mud squishing through your toes!

 12. Petra Virtual Tour (Jordan)